 The BWWC publishes a biennial public report that anonymously compares Compact signers' performances in closing the wage gap with other metropolitan Boston employers.
 Signers help shape the data collection and analysis process by working with the Council to determine which factors are important for their company's performance evaluation.
 With internal examination of their own wage and salary information, singers generate valuable data to guide management decisions in hiring, promotion, pay, and profession development investment.

 The BWWC's first commitment is to ensure privacy and security of the Compact signer organization's data.
 As a result, the BWWC takes multiple measures to ensure this occurs:

 Aggregate data.
 The BWWC has chosen to collect data in the aggregate, as opposed to collecting data about individual employees.
 This means that the data is submitted in totals of employee information.
 For example, compensation data is submitted as "Total Annual Compensation" for selected employees, as opposed to each individual employee's annual compensation.
 As Compact signer information is collected, all of these totals are added together, and the analysis will be completed with the total of all Signatory employee information.

 Encryption Method.
-In creating the software program, the staff and programmers employed an encryption method that ensures the privacy and security of employee information.
+The staff and programmers from Boston University’s Hariri Institute for Computing who created the software program employed an encryption method that ensures the privacy and security of employee information.
 The program immediately disguises any submitted information with what is called a "pad"-- a very large random number that will disguise any values that are submitted.
 These pads are discarded when all the information is totaled, effectively erasing any trace of where the data originated but leaving all totaled Signer data for analysis.

 Signer Pool.
 The results of the analysis will be completely anonymous for Signer companies.
 Since the data is collected in the aggregate, the analysis will be written about all signer organizations as as subset of companies within Boston.